zwwang98/virtual-memory/notes.md

       ```
     6. Heap memory starts from 1M to 6M.
 In total 5M.
     7. System total memory 8M = 1M kernel memory + 5M heap + 2M stack.
+4. In `QUESTIONS.md`, the first 8 questions are for virtual memory.
+They are the most important.
+5. Locking
+   1. Locking is necessary for passing multi-threaded tests.
+   2. Starts from the easy one, like a single lock over everything.
+   3. Reads can run in parallel.
+Writes cannot run in parallel.
+While reading, writes should be blocked.
+So we could introduce some read-write lock as an optimization.
+6. To complete this assignment,
+   1. `malloc()` and `free()` are not allowed on behalf of threads.
+   2. Read every files unser `./src/`.
+   3. Have a copy of the virtual memory lecture pdf on hand.
+Review the lecture video.

 ## Solution
 ### `RUN_NON_THREADED_HEAP_TESTS` and `RUN_NON_THREADED_STACK_TESTS`